DustyWizard/Message-Board/README.md

-A simple message board as part of a web development course project.
+A simple message board prototype using the LAMP stack